mfkiwl/Caliptra/doc/Caliptra.md

 ## Use Cases

 The Silicon RoT use cases can be supported through the adoption of specific industry standards and association/consortium specifications.
-Refer to *[Industry Standards and Association Consortium Specifications*](#Industry Standards and Association / Consortium Specifications)*.
+Refer to specific document in [References](#References).

 In this version, Caliptra Silicon RoT desired capabilities address the basics of supply chain security use cases.